FelicitusNeko/Advent2022/README.md

 The program will then retrieve input data and store it in cache, under `/cache/[year]/[day].txt`.

-**Note:** If you attempt to retrieve data for a day that has not yet been released, the cached file will be a notice that the data is not yet available, rather than the actual puzzle input.
-The program does not check for this, so you will need to delete the file from cache manually.
+**Note:** If you attempt to retrieve data for a day that has not yet been released, the program will attempt to detect this, and throw an error if it does.
+If it fails, the cached file will be a notice that the data is not yet available, rather than the actual puzzle input.
+The program does not check for this subsequently, so you will need to delete the file from cache manually.

 ## Manual retrieval